STRESS AND FATIGUE AMONGST TOURING AND FESTIVAL CREW

 Measuring fatigue levels is not easy as it varies from person to person; therefore, it is difficult to isolate the actual effect of fatigue on accident and injury rates in the business.
 However, some research studies have shown that when workers have slept for less than five hours before work or when workers have been awake for more than 16 hours, their chance of making mistakes at work due to fatigue are significantly increased.
 Further, reports indicate that most accidents occur when people are most likely to want sleep, i.e. between midnight and 6 am, and between 1 pm and 3 pm.

 As with almost all safety issues, prevention is far better than trying to cure in every situation, fatigue can quickly lead to stress and mental health problems, being bad-tempered is one early symptom that can quickly damage harmony during a tour or long event.
-Just Google overtime working and see how many references there are too impaired safety after working just ten hours, it's comparable with being over the drink-drive limit, and that is with rest breaks.
+Just Google overtime working and see how many references there is too impaired safety after working just ten hours, it's comparable with being over the drink-drive limit, and that is with rest breaks.
 Now consider the effects of working 12, 14, 16, 18, 20> hours.
 Poor working conditions or on-site accommodation at a festival where the site crew are expected to live in tents with poor sanitation and very poor catering is common at festivals, the wages are often appalling, I have even seen adverts asking for experienced and qualified technical crew persons to work for nothing at a major festival!
 There is often a two-tier system with site crew receiving poor catering and facilities and technical crew receiving good quality catering with the artists and their crews.

 The situation is getting worse, there is a shortage of SIA licenced staff and a shortage of experienced local stage crew (not site crew), in mid-summer with a couple of major festivals on the same weekend and a few large events in London etc. this situation can be impossible and the ones to suffer are again the crew that are present and have to work even harder for no extra pay to make up.
 The other issue is that the touring and festival production technicians and even production managers don't want to be seen or heard to be objecting to these dangerous work conditions or making a fuss of any kind as they don't want to be labelled as uncooperative or difficult in any kind of way as they still want and need to work.
 They are between a rock and a very hard place.

 We do have the working time regulations that can help up us but they alone are not enough and promoters, managers and agents don’t really think (or want to think) of the time constraints on the crew and the fatigue problems (especially with "back to back" shows on large production tours) when they are booking tours or filling festival slots, they should carry out a simple mental risk assessment that if acted upon can remove many of these issues and the associated hazards but heaven forbid that safety is precedented over profits!
+The word back from major agents, managers and promoters via the ILMC (International Live Music Conference) are they are not prepared to take any action to help prevent stress and fatigue in touring crews and thus help to prevent deaths!
+Crews are now given the choice of working or not working, an option that usually leaves most freelancers no choice at all.

 Working when you are tired impairs your judgment just like drinking, you’re not safe to work and mistakes are easily and quickly made.
 Fatigue is a foreseeable problem and their fore has to be risk assessed, safety controls must be put in place and budgeted for!
 Production managers can easily look at a schedule in advance and see the problem, the word NO should be used on these occasions but it’s a dilemma as you don’t want to upset your client but you also have your legal duties under health and safety regulations that if ignored could lead to heavy fines and/or a prison sentence.
 Ignorance is no excuse but I hear and see so many that just resign themselves to not being able to do anything about this problem, they also need the work and are not necessarily in a financial position to just walk away but when the chips are down, Management or Promotors will always make it the Production or Site Managers responsibility.